14 Dec 2021

 However, it is the potential to create a token-based talent ecosystem where data is provided to a company by an individual in exchange for tokens, which potentially could have the most significant and far-reaching implications for blockchain technology within the talent acquisition space.

 One early disrupter in this space that has already developed and implemented its own innovative “tokenization of talent” model to introduce financial inclusion to the business environment, is Darshana.
-This decentralised community, data-driven platform connects diverse tech talent with job opportunities.
+This decentralized community, data-driven platform connects diverse tech talent with job opportunities.
 Founding CEO, Natalie Gil, who is one of the US and LATAM’s leading women in blockchain, and an MIT Sloan Fellow comments:

 “We in Darshana found that underrepresented talent worldwide value needs to be unlocked.
 We believe in empowering the community and keep breaking inefficiencies to bring opportunities to them."